XOBXOB/XOBXOB_Arduino/README.md

 XOBXOB\_Arduino
 =====================

 Arduino Library for XOBXOB.
-Currently supports the Ethernet Shield
+Currently supports the Ethernet Shield and XOBXOB Connector (Net connection through the USB port with a Processing sketch)

 The XOBXOB library supports the XOBXOB Internet of Things service by simplifying communication through a single Arduino object, the XOBXOB.